|

 SWCPC 298 E2

-Collection contains images of Lincoln County, New Mexico, particularly
+Collection contains images of Lincoln County, New Mexico, particularly of the

-historical markers, water tank, and scenery.
+headquarters, historical markers, water tank, and scenery.
 Bulks with markers.

 Lincoln County is situated in southeastern New Mexico.
-It was the scene of much violence
+It was the scene of much

-over land, cattle, and mercantile control of the region.
+competition over land, cattle, and mercantile control of the region.

 Lindsay, Thomas K.

-Postcard collection, 1878-1970
+Postcard Collection, 1878-1970

 63 postcards

-Texas (1878-1970).
+(1878-1970).

 Little, Alton Ray "Jug"